Tulsi Gabbard is resigning as director of national intelligence

 “Her wonderful husband, Abraham, has been recently diagnosed with a rare form of bone cancer, and she, rightfully, wants to be with him, bringing him back to good health as they currently fight a tough battle together,” Trump wrote on Truth Social, adding that Gabbard has done “an incredible job, and we will miss her.”

-In her letter to Trump, Gabbard said she couldn’t let her husband face the diagnosis on his own.
+In her letter, Gabbard said she couldn’t let her husband face the diagnosis on his own.

 “Abraham has been my rock throughout our eleven years of marriage —standing steadfast through my deployment to East Africa on a Joint Special Operations mission, multiple political campaigns, and now my service in this role.
 His strength and love have sustained me through every challenge.
 I cannot in good conscience ask him to face this fight alone while I continue in this demanding and time-consuming position,” she wrote.